mpkocher/pbsmrtpipe/docs/getting_started.rst

 If the pipeline runs correctly, you should see an expansion of task folders.
-The final results for certain steps (alignment, variantCaller, etc), should end up in the appropriate gather directory.
+The final results for certain steps (alignment, variantCaller, etc), should end up in the appropriate "gather" directory.
 For instance, the final gathered fasta file from quiver should be in ``pbsmrtpipe.tasks.gather_contigset-1``.
+Note that for many dataset types, the gathered dataset XML file will often encapsulate multiple BAM files in multiple directories.

 Modifying task-specific options